$0 Montana Foster Care Quick-Start Checklist

 The Court Process: How Family Court Works in Foster Care

 When a child is removed from their home and enters foster care in Montana, the case proceeds through District Court under Title 41, Chapter 3 procedures.
-The key hearings are:
+Cases may include shelter-care, adjudicatory, dispositional, review, and permanency hearings.
+The timing, notice, and participation rules depend on the case; ask the child's caseworker or counsel for the current schedule and your role.

 Permanency Planning and the Termination Process

 If reunification is not achievable, the court can order the CFSD to file a petition for Termination of Parental Rights (TPR).
-Grounds for TPR under Montana law include abandonment for more than six months, chronic failure to complete a case plan, prior TPR regarding another child, and certain criminal offenses involving abuse.
+TPR is a District Court process; the grounds, required findings, and timing depend on the facts of the case and the court proceedings.

 TPR is not a quick process.
 The court gives biological parents substantial opportunity to demonstrate progress, and TPR hearings themselves can take months from filing to decision.
 During this period, the child typically remains in their current foster placement.